kubeshop/testkube/docs/testkube-automation.md

 Instead of Helm you can run any other k8s-native command.
 In our case: `kubectl kubtest...`

 ## Full example of working GH actions workflow and TestKube scripts usage.
-Can be easily re-used with minimal modifications upon your needs.
+Can be easily re-used with minimal modifications upon your needs

 To install on Linux or MacOs run

 ```sh
 name: Releasing Helm charts.